Sabrina Gonzalez Pasterski

 Sabrina Gonzalez Pasterski (born June 3, 1993) is an American theoretical physicist from Chicago who studies high energy physics.
 She describes herself as "a proud first-generation Cuban-American and Chicago Public Schools alumna".
-She completed her undergraduate studies at the Massachusetts Institute of Technology (MIT), earned her PhD from Harvard University and is a PCTS Postdoctoral Fellow at Princeton University.
+Her first few months at Harvard's Center for the Fundamental Laws of Nature (2014) resulted in discovery of the spin memory effect which predates LIGO's reported discoveries and may be proven as an inexpensive way to detect as well as verify gravitational waves and their net effects during a very rare celestial gravitational lensing event the first week of May 2028 if not sooner via Advanced LIGO.
+Since leaving Harvard, Pasterski has pioneered Celestial Holography.
+She completed her undergraduate studies in three years while still a teenager at the Massachusetts Institute of Technology (MIT), earned her PhD from Harvard University and was a PCTS Postdoctoral Fellow at Princeton University before joining the faculty of the Perimeter Institute at age 27.
 According to Google Trends, Pasterski was the #3 Trending Scientist for all of 2017.
 In 2015, she was named to the Forbes 30 under 30 Science list, named a Forbes 30 under 30 All Star in 2017, and returned as a judge in 2018 as part of Forbes' first ever all-female Science category judging panel.
-She is known for her unusual list of accomplishments including a 5.00 undergraduate GPA from MIT.

 Early life

-Pasterski was born in New Jersey on June 3 1993, to Mark Pasterski and Maria Gonzalez.
+Pasterski was born in Illinois on June 3, 1993, to Mark Pasterski and Maria Gonzalez.
 Her father, an attorney and an electrical engineer, encouraged her to follow her dreams.
 She enrolled at the Edison Regional Gifted Center in 1998, and graduated from the Illinois Mathematics and Science Academy in 2010.

-She took her first flying lesson in 2003, piloted FAA1 at EAA AirVenture Oshkosh in 2005 and started building a kit aircraft by 2006.
-Her first U.S. solo flight was in that kit aircraft in 2009 after being signed off by her CFI Jay Maynard.
+She took her first flying lesson in 2003, piloted FAA1 at EAA AirVenture Oshkosh in 2005 and started building a standard-build Canadian light sport aircraft by 2006.
+Her first U.S. solo flight was in that aircraft in 2009 after being signed off by her CFI Jay Maynard.

 In her 2012 Scientific American 30 under 30 interview, Pasterski named among her scientific heroes Leon Lederman, Dudley Herschbach, and Freeman Dyson, and said she was drawn to physics by Jeff Bezos.
 She has received job offers from Blue Origin, an aerospace company founded by Amazon.com's Jeff Bezos, and the National Aeronautics and Space Administration (NASA).